 Grants are recognized as expense at fair value when CHF approves an unconditional commitment to a grant recipient.
 Commitments made, but not yet funded are reported as grants payable and are discounted to estimate the present value of future cash flows using a risk-free rate-of-return, if material.
 Conditional grants are subject to one or more barriers that must be overcome before the recipient is entitled to receive or retain funding.
 Conditional grants are recognized in the same manner when the conditions are met by the recipient.
-At December 31, 2022, all grants payable are due within one year.

-Advertising costs are expensed as incurred and total \$34,221 for the year ended December 31, 2022.
+Advertising costs are expensed as incurred and total \$53,451 for the year ended December 31, 2023.